Stanford provides campus-wide access to Gradescope

 In a remote exam context, students would print a paper copy of the exam PDF you provide, complete it by hand, then scan and upload it to Gradescope to be graded.

-Gradescope supports scheduled release and due dates/times for a timed exam.
+Gradescope supports scheduled release and due dates and times for a timed exam.

 Which remote exam solution do you recommend for my exam format?